-Fig. 8.
-Face Detection performance evaluation on the FDDB dataset.
+Fig. 7.
+Performance evaluation on the FDDB dataset.
 The numbers in the legend are the mean average precision.

+The precision-recall curves of different detectors corresponding to the AFW and the PASCAL faces datasets are shown in Figures 6 (a) and (b), respectively.
+Figure 7 compares the performance of different detectors using the Receiver Operating Characteristic (ROC) curves on the FDDB dataset.
+As can be seen from these figures, Hyper-Face outperforms all the reported academic and commercial detectors on the AFW and PASCAL datasets, with a high mean average precision (mAP) of 97.9% and 92.46%, respectively.
 The FDDB dataset is very challenging for HyperFace and any other R-CNN-based face detection methods, as the dataset contains many small and blurred faces.
-First, some of these faces do not get included in the region proposals from selective search.
-Second, re-sizing small faces to the input size of 227×227 adds distortion to the face resulting in low detection score.
-In spite of these issues, HyperFace performance is comparable to recently published deep learning-based face detection methods such as DP2MFD [42] and Faceness [60] on the FDDB dataset 1 with mAP of 90.1%.
+Firstly, few of these faces do not get included in the region proposals from selective search.
+Secondly, re-sizing small faces to the input size of 227×227 adds distortion to the face resulting in low detection score.
+In spite of these issues, HyperFace performance is comparable to recently published deep learning-based face detection methods such as DP2MFD [35] and Faceness [50] on the FDDB dataset 1 with mAP of 90.1%.

-It is interesting to note the performance differences between R-CNN_Face, Multitask_Face and HyperFace for the face detection tasks.
-Figures 7, and 8 clearly show that multitask CNNs (Multitask_Face and HyperFace) outperform R-CNN_Face by a wide margin.
+It is interesting to note the performance differences between RCNN_Face, Multitask_Face and HyperFace for the face detection tasks.
+Figures 6, and 7 clearly show that multitask CNNs (Multitask_Face and HyperFace) outperform RCNN_Face by a wide margin.
 The boost in the performance gain is mainly due to the following two reasons.
-First, multitask learning approach helps the network to learn improved features for face detection which is evident from their mAP values on the AFW dataset.
-Using just the linear bounding box regression and traditional NMS, the HyperFace obtains a mAP of 94% (Figure 13) while R-CNN_Face achieves a mAP of 90.3%.
-Second, having landmark information associated with detection boxes makes it easier to localize the bounding box to a face, by using IRP and L-NMS algorithms.
-On the other hand, HyperFace and Multi-task_Face perform comparable to each other for all the face detection datasets which suggests that the network does not gain much by fusing intermediate layers for the face detection task.
+Firstly, multitask learning approach helps the network to learn improved features for face detection which is evident from their mAP values on the AFW dataset.
+Using just the linear bounding box regression and traditional NMS, HyperFace obtains a mAP of 94% (Figure 12) while RCNN_Face achieves a mAP of 90.3%.
+Secondly, having landmark information associated with detection boxes makes it easier to localize the bounding box to a face, by using IRP and L-NMS algorithms.
+On the other hand, the HyperFace and Multitask_Face perform comparably to each other for all the face detection datasets which suggests that the network doesn't gain much by fusing intermediate layers for the face detection task.